Skip to content

 The South Lawn

 Walk in the footsteps of Speke Hall's 19th-century residents as you stroll around the South Lawn, taking advantage of the new path through the trees.
-Tall topiary lines the paths and giant monkey puzzle trees tower over the manicured lawns.
+In January, you can see thousands of snowdrops here, followed by crocuses.
+Elsewhere, tall topiary lines the paths and giant monkey puzzle trees tower over the manicured lawns.

 The Kitchen Garden

 Step into the Kitchen Garden to see an impressive garden that has been transformed over the past decade from a large empty space.
-The team of hard-working volunteers who look after the Kitchen Garden will be harvesting the fruits of their labours during autumn, much of which will end up in the recipes served at our Home Farm restaurant.
+The team of hard-working volunteers who look after the Kitchen Garden put it bed over the winter, but you might spot a few of them in late winter getting it ready for planting.
+Make sure to come back in summer to see it at its best and pick up some produce to take home.

 The Secret Garden

-This hidden oasis in the north-west corner of Speke Hall's grounds is accessible via an enticing narrow tunnel at one end and a winding path at the other.
+This hidden oasis in the north-west corner of Speke Hall's grounds is a magical place, especially in January when snowdrops come to life.
+It is accessible via an enticing narrow tunnel at one end and a winding path at the other.
 The gentle stream running through it makes the Secret Garden a haven for some of Speke's wildlife, so keep your eyes peeled for birds in particular.

 One of the highlights here is a rare Wollemi pine or 'dinosaur tree'.
 Previously thought to be extinct, this species was in the news in late 2019 when the small area where the tree originates in Australia was threatened by devastating bushfires.